TFHRC-AI-CODE/AI-CODE/docs/index.md

 # Artificial Intelligence Collaborative Open Development Environment (AI-CODE)

-Welcome to the **AI-CODE**, a central repository for transportation-related artificial intelligence and machine learning case studies, pre-trained models, and field-tested implementations.
+Welcome to the **CODE**, a central repository for transportation-related artificial intelligence and machine learning case studies, pre-trained models, and field-tested implementations.

 ---